asaficontact/term_spread_combinations/README.md

-# Term Spread Combinations: Its ability to Span di􏰀erent Macro-economic variables and explain their future movements.
+# Term Spread Combinations: Its ability to Span different Macro-economic variables and explain their future movements.

 In this project, I show how different combinations and components of term spread have varying shapes, which can be analyzed in order to understand movements in the economy.
 Calculating term spread dispersion